UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

 ## Users, Usage Scenarios and High Level Requirements

 ### Users Groups:
-Provide a a descriotion of the primary users in the system and when their high-level goals are with the system (Hint: there is more than one group for most projects).
-Proto-personas will help to identify user groups and their wants/needs.

 - Students
     - Description: Students are the primary users of the system.
 They are typically aged between 18-25 and are comfortable with technology but prioritize ease of use.